rjkviegas/skills-workshops/week-5/callbacks_following_the_flow_of_control/README.md

 console.log(3);
 ```

-2. I run the code.
-If the numbers don't get logged in order (1, 2, 3 etc), I examine the code and try to figure out why.
-Once I understand, I update my `console.log`s to reflect the correct order.
+2. I run the code to see if the numbers got printed in order (1, 2, 3 etc.).
+If they do, my prediction was correct.

+3. If my prediction was incorrect, I examine the code and experiment with it to try to figure out why.
+Once I understand, I update my `console.log`s to reflect my new prediction and return to step 2.

 ### Work through the questions (30 mins)